crawl-space/gh-pulls-status-userscript/README.md

 - Better flow for getting auth token
 - optional auth token
-- not modified checks to avoid rate limiting
 - notify user of failure to get status
 - tool tips with build status
 - link to build result